hankhng/hankhng/README.md

 ---

-- 💼 Any questions? feel free to reach out, [email](mailto:hello@hankhng.com) :)
+- 💼 Any questions or want to work together?
+Feel free to reach out via [email](mailto:hello@hankhng.com) :)
-- 💬 Ask me about anything, i am happy to help;
+- 💬 Ask me about anything, I am happy to help;